as5949/testrepo/README.md

 # testrepo
-This is a line from RSTudio
+This is a line from RSTudio.
+second test